pantrypoints/sp/content/en/research/countries/china/xi/intro.md

-(1) The world is in a major change unprecedented in a century Today's world is undergoing major changes unprecedented in a century, which is a major strategic judgment put forward and repeatedly emphasized by Comrade Xi Jinping after the 18th National Congress of the Communist Party of China by scientifically analyzing the development and changes of the world situation.
+(1) The world is in a major change unprecedented in a century Today's world is undergoing major changes unprecedented in a century, which is a major strategic judgment put forward and repeatedly emphasized by Comrade Xi Jinping after the 18th National Congress of the CCP by scientifically analyzing the development and changes of the world situation.
 China Aerospace Studies Institute
 1